paulowalmeida/ulha-angular-stack/store-based-component-plugin/templates/README.md

 - A small json that can simulate an api with the help of the json-server nodejs module.

 ## Tech
-State Based Component Plugin needs the following technologies to work properly:
+Store Based Component Plugin needs the following technologies to work properly:

 - [NodeJS](https://nodejs.org/en/download/)
 - [Git](https://git-scm.com/download/)